TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/Chapter 1 Problems.md

 $$ t \approx 87882 \text{ sec} \approx 24.4 \text{ hours} $$

 ### My Commentary
 I am very unsure of my answer and my general process.
-I believe that if those two aspects are true, then the solution I found should be valid (unless I made a calculator error).
+I believe that if those two assumptions are true, then the solution I found should be valid (unless I made a calculation error).
 That being said, every level 1 difficulty problem has been really easy to get through, (except for the integrals, but that's just because they're a lot of work, not really because of difficulty), so I am assuming it can't be that far off.

-Regardless, this doesn't exactly match what I've found online, as the only source I've found said that this time period is a couple of days long, while I found about only 1 day (Earth days that is).
+Regardless, this doesn't exactly match what I've found online, as the only source I've found said that this time period is a couple of days long, while my answer is about only 1 day (Earth days that is).
 However, the "source" was Google's AI assistant which I don't entirely trust at the moment.
 This trust is immediately made worse, as when I looked for resources a second time, the same Google AI mentioned a few weeks.

-Long story short is, I don't entirely know if this is correct or not, but it seems to make sense to me.
+Long story short, I don't entirely know if this is correct or not, but it seems to make sense to me.
 It was fun working with parabolic orbits.
 Most of my projects that deal with orbits are either elliptical or hyperbolic, so being forced to work with parabolic orbits is pretty cool.
 I wish there was more to do with parabolic orbits, but they don't really stand out, and probably aren't that common either.

 ## Problem 9 - [1] {1}
 > In July 2015 the New Horizons spacecraft encountered Pluto.
 The impact parameter of the encounter was $13700 \text{ km}$ and the relative velocity was $13.8 \text{ km} \text{ s}^{-1}$.
 By what angle was the spacecraft's trajectory deflected during the encounter?
 The mass of Pluto is $1.303 \times 10^{22} \text{ km}$.

 ### My Solution
 This problem is rather straightforward.
-As given to us by the book in Section 1.2, we have a relation between the delfection angle $\theta$ of an unbound orbit with the mass $M$, impact parameter $b$, and velocity of the object $v$.
+As given to us by the book in Section 1.2, we have a relation between the deflection angle $\theta$ of an unbound orbit with the mass $M$, impact parameter $b$, and velocity of the object $v$.
 This relation is as follows.

 $$ \tan(\frac{1}{2}\theta) = \frac{GM}{bv^{2}} $$